VectorZeroAI/ZeroWeb/README.md

 Is the main part running all the funktions and interacting with the user via GUI.

+The GUI is directly wired to the funktions and prozesses, directly controlling them.
+All the loops are directly wired and configurated by the GUI, and because the code is in One file, it is possible to do so effectively.

+IMPORTANT: THE MAIN CODE NEEDS CLEAR COMMENTS AND SEPARATIONS BETWEEN PARTS, ELSE IT IS GONNA BECOME UNMANAGEBLE MESS!!!

 The GUI has 2 tabs.

 One tab is called "Index", the other one is called "Search".